Winning Criminal HIV Cases

 Generally speaking, most self-described “AIDS experts” have serious conflicts of interest that prevent them from assisting HIV defendants.
 Medical doctors who might question current HIV theology face serious consequences in the form of peer review, suspension and the loss of their careers.
 Hospitals and universities that receive NIH funding risk the loss of funding unless they take action against heretical doctor.

-This isn’t generally a problem for prosecutors, whose cases are based upon theology.
-So when Professor Michael Metzker testified for prosecutors in the Phillippe Padeau case (2009), he never revealed the $4.8 million he received from the NIH since 2003 or the $billions Baylor has received since 2002 from the NIH.
-Disclosing the HIV scam would not have been good for Baylor or Professor Metzker – a fact that was probably never raised during Padieu’s high profile trial.
-Unfortunately for him, OMSJ was not yet ready to assist in that case.
+This isn’t generally a problem for prosecutors, whose cases are based upon 30 years of HIV junk science.
+When Professor Michael Metzker testified for prosecutors in the Phillippe Padeau case (2009), he never revealed the $4.8 million he received from the NIH since 2003 or the $millions Baylor has received since 2002 from the NIH.
+When the trial ended, Baylor researchers published this report about the use of phylogenetics in HIV cases, a technology that was later questioned by other researchers and a scandal at Duke University.
+Disclosing problems with the testing, diagnosis and treatment of HIV would not have been good for Baylor or Professor Metzker – a fact that was never raised during Padieu’s high profile trial.

 Medical Experts